Do you remember the time, not long ago, when being on a flight gave you a chance to forget things and simply read a book or watch a movie?

 Electronics on Board

-- The FCC and FAA ban cell phones for airborne use because its signals could interfere with critical aircraft instruments.
-Devices must be used in airplane mode or with the cellular connection disabled.
+- The FCC and FAA ban cell phones for airborne use because their signals could interfere with critical aircraft instruments.
+Devices must be used in airplane mode or with the cellular data connection disabled.
 You may use the Wi-Fi connection on your device if the plane has an installed Wi-Fi system and the airline allows its use.

 - Visit FAA’s Portable Electronic Devices page for more information about using consumer electronics on U.S. flights.